PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_bulkchange.md

 <br/>

-In this section we present a workflow example for bulk change apply Security Profile group to all allowed security rules in a PAN-OS configuraiton.
+In this section we present a workflow example for bulk change apply Security Profile group to all allowed security rules in a PAN-OS configuration.

-Below flowhart demo the workflow and the related API calls in each of the steps:
+Below flowchart demo the workflow and the related API calls in each of the steps:

 ```mermaid
 flowchart TB